pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

 Performance management is the engine that drives your Ohu Family Enterprise forward.
 It transforms goals into results, effort into outcomes, and potential into achievement.
-In a 365-year dynasty, performance management ensures that every generation builds on the achievements of the previous, creating compounding excellence that spans centuries.
+In a 365-year Legacy, performance management ensures that every generation builds on the achievements of the previous, creating compounding excellence that spans centuries.

 Performance management serves four critical functions: **Measurement** (knowing where you are), **Analysis** (understanding why), **Improvement** (getting better), and **Optimization** (achieving excellence).
 These systems transform performance from individual achievement into organizational capability, from reactive response into proactive management, from good into great.